Pano Polemidia is a village in the Limassol district 6 kilometres northwest of the city.

 Crops and Activities:

-In the area of Pano Polemidia, varieties of wine and table grapes are cultivated, as well as carobs, cereals, fodder plants and a few vegetables and carbohydrates.
+In the area of Pano Polemidia, varieties of wine and table grapes are cultivated, as well as carobs, cereals, fodder plants and a few vegetables and legumes.

 Livestock farming was a main occupation of the Turkish Cypriot inhabitants of the village before the Turkish invasion of 1974.
 Nowadays, Greek Cypriot refugees who settled in the village continue to be engaged in livestock farming.